openaps/docs/docs/docs/While You Wait For Gear/understanding-insulin-on-board-calculations.md

 * **Assumption #2:** All insulin will be used up.

 * **Assumption #3:** When insulin activity peaks (and how much insulin is used each minute) depends on a user's setting for how long it takes for all their insulin to be used up.
 That setting is their duration of insulin activity (`dia`) and generally ranges between 2 and 8 hours.
 The OpenAPS logic starts off with a default value of 3 hours for `dia`, which translates into 180 minutes for `end`, and assumes that insulin activity peaks at 75 minutes.
 (This is generally in line with findings that rapid acting insluins (Humalog, Novolog, and Apidra, for example) peak between 60 and 90 minutes after an insulin bolus.)
-That assumption, however, is generalizable to other user `dia` settings.
+This assumption, however, is generalizable to other user `dia` settings.
 That is, `peak` can be expressed as a function of `dia` by multiplying by the ratio (75 / 180):

     `peak` = f(`dia`) = (`dia` \* 60 \* (75 / 180))